walmartlabs/lumbar/docs/lumbar.md

 #### Summary ####

 We just discussed the six (6) major sections of the lumbar.json configuration file.
 The application, platforms, packages, modules, templates, and styles sections are very important instruction sets for lumbar to work properly.

+### Scoping ###

+Lumbar creates a private scope for all generated modules using the javascript module pattern.

+### Routes ###

+Lumbar automatically takes the routes found in module(s) and processes them.
+Routes are defined in each module.

+### Dependencies ###

+[Todo]

+### Directory structure ###

+The following diagram shows an example directory structure.
+This is where your actual development code and live trunk live.
+You will probably have three (3) distinct folders for your markup (templates), css (styles), and javascript (js).
+We tend to break our js folder down into backbone centric terms as you can see from the diagram below.

+What’s great about this approach is that you don’t have to maintain two (2), three (3), four (4), or more branches of your app for different platforms.
+Lumbar will handle outputting the platform specific versions for you.

 ### Command Line ###